The Swag (Starter Set):

 You should treat your Swags like you do your tea towels, whist some tea towels are in the wash you have clean dry ones ready to use.
 There's nothing worse than no clean tea towels, except arriving home with fresh produce and having no clean, dry Swags.
 You need to wash your Swags roughly every two weeks or so.
 The Swag doesn't need to be in the crisper of your fridge, they can be put in the general fridge space.
 If you're not putting your Swags in the crisper then they will dry out quicker so you can afford to dampen them a little more.
 There are some exceptions such as potatoes and mushrooms (see below).
 The Swag not only saves money, it saves time!
 Less rummaging through the fridge and less trips to the shops!

 Personally, when I arrive home from the shops, I bathe my beautiful bounty of fresh produce in the sink with cold water and a generous splash of apple cider vinegar.
 They will stay soaking happily for some time.
-This way, if you have more pressing things to do, there's no issues with giving them a long cold bath!
+This way, if you have more pressing things to do, there are no issues with giving them a long cold bath!

 I also tend to put most of my freshly purchased produce into two large Swags and I move any older produce into a small Swag, therefore I know which Swag I need to use the produce out of first (the colour coding trims also really helps here).
 You'll learn as you go and the results speak volumes.
 Once you've eaten all of your gorgeous veggies, simply wash your Swags and repeat!